 Floors including sub-floors

 Repair category:

 Notes: There was no visible evidence to suggest any significant defects to the flooring, however, my inspection was restricted due to floor coverings and furnishings.
-No access was possible to the sub-floor area and no comment can be made on the condition of the timbers therein.

 Internal joinery and kitchen fittings

-Repair category:
+Repair category: 2

-Notes: No significant defects were noted.
+Notes: Evidence of woodworm noted.